mainmatter/mainmatter.com/_posts/2020-06-17-failing-and-winning-at-planning-software-projects.md

 Once work has been sourced from the project stakeholders, it needs to be well understood and scoped.
-This is a critical step in order to fully understand the tasks in their entirety and preventing the team from running into unforeseen problems once the work has started.
+This is a critical step in order to fully understand the tasks in their entirety and prevent the team from running into unforeseen problems once the work has started.
 Of course, it is not possible to always prevent all problems that might occur at a later point altogether but the more that is uncovered and addressed earlier rather than later, the smoother